controlf/mift/README.md

 'pip install PyQt5-5.15.2-5.15.2-cp35.cp36.cp37.cp38.cp39-none-win_amd64.whl'

 To build an executable file, execute 'pyinstaller spec.spec' from a command shell in the root directory of mift.
+Alternatively, execute 'python build_exe.py' in the '/build_exe' directory of mift.